 Many inquirers into the Orthodox Faith start in a similar place: wondering why there are so many.
 Greek, Russian, Antiochian, Georgian, Serbian, Romanian… And along with that curiosity comes a host of other questions.
 Exactly how many of these “national” churches are there?
-And does this mean I have to be (insert ethnicity here) to attend services at this church?
+Does this mean I have to be (insert ethnicity here) to attend services at this church?
 How is this church different from the other Orthodox churches in my town/city?
 We explore all of that, and more, in this post!

 What is the Eastern Orthodox Church?

-The word Orthodox is a combination of two Greek words orthos and doxa.
+The word Orthodox is a combination of the Greek words orthos and doxa.
 Orthos means “straight” or “correct.”
 Doxa means “glory,” “worship,” and “doctrine.”
 So, the word Orthodox means both “proper worship” and “correct doctrine.”
 Eastern Orthodoxy (sometimes simply called the Orthodox Church) has an organic and continuous 2,000-year history spanning from the time of Jesus’ apostles to the present.
-In other words, what we call today the Eastern Orthodox Church (EOC) is the original Church that wrote, compiled and canonized the Holy Scriptures.
+In other words, what we call today the Eastern Orthodox Church (EOC) is the original Church that wrote, compiled, and canonized the Holy Scriptures.
 It is the Church that formulated the traditional doctrines of Christianity.
 And it remains largely unchanged to this day.

 Read More: What is the Orthodox Church?